shriphani/polyglot-toolbox/README.md

 ## Use

-This technique has been successfully used in a variety of papers.
+This technique has been successfully used in several recent papers.
 The involved analyses spanned multiple ethnicities, dozens of low-resource languages, and noisy social-media text.

 _Voice for the Voiceless: Active Sampling to Detect Comments Supporting the Rohingyas_<br />